tabs-not-spaces/Intune.USB.Creator/README.md

 ## Release Notes

+* v1.0.1.285
+  - Adding in warning messages to invoke-provision script.
+  - Moved Invoke-Provision out of the WinPE media and now pulling from GitHub.
 * v1.0.1.280
   - Updated module dependencies to be auto-installed
   - Removed support for Out-ConsoleGridView for less required dependencies
   - Improved windows PowerShell compatibility for modules not natively supported in PowerShell 7.
 * v1.0.1.178
-* - UI improvements - typo fixes
+  - UI improvements - typo fixes
 * v1.0.1.177
-* - Initial release of module.
+  - Initial release of module.